cap-js/docs/advanced/odata.md

 ##### Service Model

-The service defines the projection on the domain model.
+The following service defines the projection on the domain model.

 ```cds
 @odata.apply.transformations